Moon Tree Douglas Firs

 Leroy Johnson letters of 19 December 1972 and 25 November 1974

-These seeds, along with seeds from coastal redwoods, sycamore, loblolly pine,
+These seeds, along with seeds from coast redwoods, sycamore, loblolly pine,

 and sweetgum trees were originally sent to Dr. Charles Walkinshaw, who was